 Medical liens are often a factor in deciding what claims to include in a lawsuit.
 Liens for medical bills and other debts of the decedent apply to an estate’s claim but not to the wrongful death claim of survivors designated by statute.
 If there is limited insurance coverage and medical liens, survivors may decide to pursue only the wrongful death claim which is not subject to such liens, or to allocate all but a token amount of a settlement to the wrongful death claim.
 If liability insurance is ample and liens are light, however, it may be worthwhile to include the estate’s claims.

 Because valuation of a wrongful death claim is affected by many factors, including disputed issues of liability, contributory negligence, comparative negligence, assumption of risk, proximate causation and insurance coverage considerations, it is important not to confuse the value of a case with the true value of the departed loved one's life.
-We have handled wrongful death cases in which the recovery was $8,000,000 and others in which the recovery was $250,000 or less, all dependent upon the interplay of facts, insurance, and legal issues.
+Since the pandemic, jury verdicts have increased so that when assets or insurance are sufficient, it is common to recover tens of millions of dollars for wrongful death.
+Our last wrongful death settlement before the pandemic was $8,000,000.
+All depends upon the interplay of facts, insurance, and legal issues.

 Who has the right to sue for wrongful death?